YuejiangLIU/bid_diffusion/README.md

 ### Citation

-If you find this code useful for your research, please cite our paper:
+If you find this code useful for your research, please consider citing our paper:
 ```bibtex
 @article{liu2024bidirectional,
   title   = {Bidirectional Decoding: Improving Action Chunking via Closed-Loop Resampling},